 - 1. The youngest children will have access to different types of pencils when they begin to write (rocket pens/handwriting grips) - 2.
+EYFS and Year 1 pupils write non-cursive and, by end of Year 1/beginning of Year 2, pupils are confident in writing in the Skylark Federation cursive script.

-The youngest children will also have the opportunity to make patterns with brushes, felt pens, crayons and other media, to encourage a flowing hand. - 3.
-All children will have handwriting books, handwriting sheets and or tracing sheets for regular practice. - 4.
-The Interactive Whiteboard and IPads will be used, wherever possible, to support handwriting. - 5.
-Handwriting will be modelled by all adults working with the children in every English lesson and at all other opportunities. - 6.
-The Write Dance programme will be used with children within the Foundation Stage and with children within Key Stage 1, if needed. - 7.
-Handwriting pens will be introduced when children have mastered neat, joined handwriting in pencil from year 3 onwards.
-When they reach year 5 all children must be writing in pen. - 8.
-Laminated sheets, with single, lower and upper case letters, numbers, and handwriting joins, are to be available on each child's table for reference (See English Coordinator folder).
+- 3. The youngest children will also have the opportunity to make patterns with brushes, felt pens, crayons and other media, to encourage a flowing hand. - 4.
+All children will have handwriting books, handwriting sheets and or tracing sheets for regular practice. - 5.
+The Interactive Whiteboard and IPads will be used, wherever possible, to support handwriting. - 6.
+Handwriting will be modelled by all adults working with the children in every English lesson and at all other opportunities.